 Try to avoid AC units that consume more than 3000 watts without a valid reason that works for your personal needs.

-Safety for children and furniture are important AC factors you should not underestimate.
+Safety for children are important AC factors you should not underestimate.

 Air conditioner manufacturers keep this in mind.
 That’s why they do a lot to ensure a product you’ve purchased is safe.
 Some of them make it possible to install a childproof lock.
 Others pick the design that has no sharp edges or extended pointy parts.